iechor/docs/content/engine/swarm/networking.md

 ##### Overlay network size limitations

-Docker recommends creating overlay networks with `/24` blocks.
+iEchor recommends creating overlay networks with `/24` blocks.
 The `/24` overlay network blocks limit the network to 256 IP addresses.

 This recommendation addresses [limitations with swarm mode](https://github.com/moby/moby/issues/30820).
 If you need more than 256 IP addresses, do not increase the IP block size.
 You can either use `dnsrr`